Ortho-KERATOLOGY

 Age is no barrier

 Ortho-K works well for suitable candidates of all ages.
 A number of our corneal reshaping patients commenced treatment in their fifties and sixties.
 The reason for the broad success of this modality across all age groups lies in the fact that ortho-K alters only the outer layer of the cornea, known as the epithelium or 'skin layer'.
 The epithelium is a unique tissue - it is constantly renewed every 10-14 days.
-So in other words, the corneal epithelium remains young throughout life.
+In other words, the corneal epithelium remains young throughout life.